GSA/digitalgov.gov/content/resources/federal-web-council.md

 ## Leadership

 The Web Council is led by two co-chairs; one from the General Services Administration, as the sponsoring agency, and the other from one of the member agencies.
 The agency co-chair occasionally rotates.

-### Current Co-Chairs
+The current co-chairs are:

 - [Rachel Flagg](mailto:rachel.flagg@gsa.gov) - Content Strategist at the U.S. General Services Administration (GSA), Office of Government-wide Policy (OGP)
 - [Matthew Harmon](mailto:matthew.harmon@hq.dhs.gov) - Director of Web Communications at the U.S. Department of Homeland Security (DHS), Office of Public Affairs

 ## Current Projects and Key Resources